tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-While this is equivalent to specifying the `frame_size` and `manufacturer` attributes directly, with well-named traits you can quickly see what is being set without the need to specify every attribute.

 ## Working with Associations

-Sometimes, it may make sense to use a trait to create related models.

 Without traits, if we wanted our camera to include a memory card, we would use a factory to create a memory card and pass that in when building out camera.